 Although both list religious affiliations, these are two very different institutions.
 Only one would be considered a Christian College.

 If you’re trying to find a non-Catholic Christian college with a strong religious presence, you should try searching the Council for Christian Colleges & Universities or the Transnational Association of Christian Colleges and Schools.
 The members of the Christian College Consortium offers an exchange program among their campuses.

-The top 11 categories represent three-quarters of all religiously affiliated institutions.
-Of the 48 colleges where 10% or more of undergraduates graduate with degrees in theology, none are affiliated with the three largest denominations.
+The top 10 categories represent approximately three-quarters of all religiously affiliated institutions.
+Of the 25 colleges where 10% or more of undergraduates graduate with degrees in theology, none are affiliated with the three largest denominations.

-On average, religiously affiliated colleges had lower average net prices than non-affiliated private colleges, $21,028 to $24,610.
-They also had lower four-year graduation rates 41.7% for religiously affiliated colleges compared to 49.7% for non-religiously affiliated private colleges.
-However, religiously affiliated schools had a higher percentage of undergraduates receiving Pell Grants while a lower average endowment per student when compare to non-affiliated private colleges.
-Over 40% of 50-50 schools have religious affiliations.
+On average, religiously affiliated colleges had lower average net prices than non-affiliated private colleges, $22,823 to $27,180.
+Religiously affiliated schools had a higher percentage of undergraduates receiving Pell Grants (39 to 34) while a lower average endowment per student when compare to non-affiliated private colleges.

 The table below lists the number of colleges by religious affiliation and selected characteristics.
 All of this information is available in the DIY College Search Spreadsheet.